The DWU encourages membership representation at all decision making levels and is ultimately accountable to its members.

 - Northern Region – North Island north of Bombay Hills

-- Central Region – North Island south of Taupo
+- Central North Island Region – North Island south of Taupo

 - Southern Region – the whole of the South Island

 National Congress is the highest DWU governing body and meets every year.
 It is the body that appoints the National Secretary and determines the direction of the Union.
-It comprises site delegates representing all sites (sites with under 30 members are grouped together and represented by a single delegate).
+It comprises site delegates representing all sites (sites with under 10 members are grouped together and represented by a single delegate).
 The National President, National Vice President and National Secretary participate with the Assistant Secretary and the Organisers attending as observers.
-Members of the Women’s Committee, Runanga/Fono and Welfare Committee also attend without voting rights.
+Members of the Runanga, Women’s Committee, Youth Committee, and Fono & Ethnic Minorities Committee also attend with voting rights.

 National Executive Committee